Emergency Food/Clothes

 American Red Cross can help if:

-• You have had a home fire or have been involved in a natural disaster
+• A home fire has occurred or a natural disaster has taken place

-• You need emergency assistance for a member of the military
+• Emergency assistance is needed for a member of the military

-• You would like to take a class - visit http://www.redcross.org and click "Training and Certification"
+• For class information, visit http://www.redcross.org and select “Training and Certification”

 The Gold Country Region serves 24 counties in California: Alpine, Amador, Butte, Calaveras, Colusa, El Dorado, Glenn, Lassen, Modoc, Nevada, Placer, Plumas, Sacramento, San Joaquin, Shasta, Sierra, Siskiyou, Stanislaus, Sutter, Tehama, Trinity, Tuolumne, Yolo, and Yuba.